 Early in the 19th Century, there may have been upwards of 25 million elephants in Africa.
-Their ivory tusks and their meat had always appealed to Africans, whose predations probably made next to no difference to the population of their prey.
+Their ivory tusks and their meat had always appealed to Africans, whose predations probably made next to no difference to the population of their prey. ,

 But many non-Africans from antiquity onwards also valued ivory, and it was widely traded.
 When Europeans travelled deep into the interior, from the early 19th Century, they slaughtered elephants for ivory and sport but also to feed their African followers.

 Between 1890 and 1900, the ivory of 60,000 African elephants a year reached London.
-That decade's toll of just one of many markets around the world added up to more dead elephants than there are alive in Africa now.
+That decade's toll of just one of many markets around the world most likely added up to more dead elephants than there are alive in Africa now, though many of these elephants would have died from natural causes.
+140